Shih Tzu Care Guide

 Frequently Asked Questions

-Q: How well do Shih Tzus adapt to the Indian climate?
+Q: How do I care for a Shih Tzu's coat in the Indian climate?

-Q: Are Shih Tzus suitable for first-time dog owners in India?
+Q: Are Shih Tzus good for first-time dog owners in India?

-Q: What are the best Shih Tzu alternatives if this breed isn't available in India?
+Q: What is the monthly cost of keeping a Shih Tzu in India?